Creativity is allowing yourself to make mistakes. Art is knowing which ones to keep

 The ability to communicate fluently in visual and tactile form.

 The ability to draw confidently and adventurously from observation, memory and imagination.

-The ability to explore and invent marks, develop and deconstruct ideas and communicate perceptively and powerfully through purposeful drawing in 2D, 3D or digital media.
+The ability to explore and invent marks, develop and deconstruct ideas and communicate perceptively and powerfully through purposeful drawing in 2D and 3D media.

 An impressive knowledge and understanding of other artists, craft-makers and designers.